Ms Alison Watkins AM

 Alison grew up on a farm in regional Tasmania.
 She attended Sorell Primary School and St Michael’s Collegiate in Hobart and studied at the University of Tasmania.

-She is an experienced CEO and non-executive director.
-She is a member of the Reserve Bank of Australia Board and will shortly join CSL Limited and Wesfarmers Limited as a director.
-She is also a director of the Business Council of Australia and the Centre for Independent Studies.
+She is an experienced Chief Executive and Non-executive Director.
+She is a member of the Reserve Bank of Australia Board, a non-executive director of CSL Limited, Wesfarmers Limited and PGA of Australia.
+She is also a director of the Geoff Ogilvy Foundation and the Centre for Independent Studies.

 Alison’s previous roles include Group Managing Director of Coca-Cola Amatil, Chief Executive Officer of GrainCorp Limited and Berri Limited, and Managing Director of Regional Banking at ANZ.
 Alison spent 10 years at McKinsey & Company from 1989-1999 and became a partner of the firm in 1996 before moving to ANZ as Group General Manager Strategy.
 Alison has been a non-executive director of Australia and New Zealand Banking Group Limited, Woolworths Limited and Just Group Limited.